 This reiterates the basic arguments of this paper and the literature concerning New Media.
 Primarily, it shows that each New Media regime, whether it be mass readership or television, has had its initial utopian speculations deflated.
 Since these are all mere means of communication, they have, of themselves, no impact on the ability of citizens to analyze and to act critically, especially at the level of fundamental principles.

 It seems that this comment above is mostly negative.
 There is nothing good about the blurring of the fundamental lines between fact and opinion, or worse, news and entertainment.
-Since all forms of communication and the data they transmit are brought forth in a oligarchic setting, these media are only as good as the lowest common denominator.
+Since all forms of communication and the data they transmit are brought forth in an oligarchic setting, these media are only as good as the lowest common denominator.
 Information as it is presented, it as much a form of manipulation as a means of enlightenment.

 Events are not experienced by media consumers (of course), but the information that then becomes the foundation of subsequent debate is already analyzed and interpreted before the debate begins.
-Most of the literature in this paper accepts this idea, but refuse to draw out the clear conclusions, fearing professional repurcussions.
+Most of the literature in this paper accepts this idea, but refuse to draw out clear conclusions, fearing professional repercussions.
 Even if the claims for “New Media” are true, it still does not get to the heart of the matter until the sources of mainstream information are understood.
-It matters not how many Iphones are out there if it means that CNN’s prepackaged ideas are what is being beamed from one country to another.
+It matters not how many iPhones are out there if it means that CNN’s prepackaged ideas are what is being beamed from one country to another.

 There is no evidence that “citizens themselves” are anything but passive consumers.
-Debates certainly take place, but only on issues major media deem significant.
+Debates certainly take place, but only on issues, major media deem significant.
 Worse, none of the literature analyzed in this paper dealt with the complete lack of expertise of most media owners or writers on foreign affairs.
 Hence, the demonization of Serbia in the 1990s or the invention of anti-Trump stories were not met with any mainstream corrective.
 The riots and coup in Ukraine in 2014 showed an almost comic lack of knowledge about the situation, as reporters and editors relied on official reports and western NGOs financed by corporations (Gilboa, 2002: 732-740).